ImSwitch/ImSwitch/docs/use-cases.rst

 * Binning
 * log transformation (for transmission or visualization purposes)

-In case you `did not` select ``noRam`` acquisition, the plugin is designed to process the acquired OPT stack with the corrections which are either in separate layers, or can be loaded separately.
+Any subset of pre-processing steps is valid and should be functional.
+Correction images are in separate layers, and can be loaded from any napari compatible files, as well as the OPT data itself.

 Please open feature requests or issues on the plugin `github page <https://github.com/QBioImaging/napari-opt-handler/issues>`_.

 Napari deep learning reconstruction (`ToMoDL <https://www.napari-hub.org/plugins/napari-tomodl>`_)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-contact: `Marcos Obando <mailto: Marcos.Obando@cwi.nl>`_, `Teresa Correia (CCMAR, Portugal) <mailto:tmcorreia@ualg.pt>`_
+contact: `Marcos Obando (CWI) <mailto: Marcos.Obando@cwi.nl>`_, `Teresa Correia (CCMAR, Portugal) <mailto:tmcorreia@ualg.pt>`_

 For the reconstruction of the OPT data, we provide a deep learning reconstruction plugin for Napari, which includes also standard Filter Back Projection (FBP) reconstruction.
-The plugin is available at `napari-hub <https://www.napari-hub.org/plugins/napari-tomodl>`_.
-The plugin preprocessing steps partially overlap with the OPT preprocessing plugin, but the reconstruction reconstruction is the main focus of this plugin.
+The plugin is available at `napari-hub <https://www.napari-hub.org/plugins>`_.
+The plugin preprocessing steps partially overlap with the OPT preprocessing plugin, but the reconstruction is the main focus of this plugin.
 Please open issues or feature requests on the `ToMoDL github repo <https://github.com/obandomarcos/ToMoDL>`_.

 * COR axis alignment
-* Volume reshaping (binning)
+* Volume reshaping (interpolation on desired shape)
-* Removing circular edge from the acquisition
+* Clip reconstruction to the circular edge
+* Batch processing
+* 2D or 3D reconstruction
 * filtering
 * Reconstruction method (with CPU and GPU support)